- Medical Student Education Update

 - The AMCAS application must be submitted by October 15.

-- Secondary application by November 15 and pay a nonrefundable application fee of $100.
+- Secondary application by November 15 and pay a nonrefundable fee of $100.
+The secondary application will be available on-line beginning July 6, 2015.

 - Letters of evaluation due by November 22 and must be submitted via AMCAS Letter Service.